Pressure mounts in Iraq to boot out US troops | DW | 05.01.2020

 The killing of two top Iranian and Iraqi commanders by US forces could aid Iran in strengthening its foothold in Iraq.
-Experts say it also undermines the monthslong Iraqi anti-government protest movement.
+Experts say it also undermines the monthslong anti-government protest movement in Iraq.

 The US strike killing Major General Qassem Soleimani, the commander of the Iranian Revolutionary Guard Corps' elite Quds Force, near Baghdad's airport on Friday was intended to deal a retaliatory blow to the heart of Iran's Middle East policy.